BLavery/STM32F030F4P6-Arduino/README.md

 ## Acknowledgement:

-The above code for IDE support is NEARLY the same as here:
+The above code for IDE support is NEARLY the same as this:
     https://github.com/stm32duino/Arduino_Core_STM32/issues/165.
 I discovered that work a little after I had separately configured and tested as per the files here.